jmh3434/java-precourse/Precourse Java.md

-Next we need a separate inteface to represent the observers.
+Next we need a separate interface to represent the observers.